tatuylonen/wiktextract/README.md

 * --linkages: causes linkages (synonyms etc.) to be captured
 * --examples: causes usage examples to be captured
 * --etymologies: causes etymology information to be captured
+* --descendants: causes descendants information to be captured
 * --inflections: causes inflection tables to be captured
 * --redirects: causes redirects to be extracted
 * --pages-dir DIR: save all wiktionary pages under this directory (mostly for debugging)